 Members of NWRA have the opportunity to be a part of various committees that help move the association, and the industry forward.
 Our committees cover a wide range of topics that include but are not limited to government affairs, healthcare waste, and safety.
 If you are interested in becoming involved in any of the committees, please contact the listed staff member.

 The National Waste & Recycling Association is the Secretariat for ANSI Accredited Standards Committee (ASC) Z245 on Equipment Technology and Operations for Wastes and Recyclable Materials.
 The scope of the ANSI ASC Z245 is: design, manufacture, operations, installation, modification, servicing, maintenance and use of equipment, technology, including the operations of facilities and activities in which this technology is incorporated, for the purposes of collection, transportation, containment, processing, treatment, and disposal of solid wastes and collection, transportation, containment and processing of recyclable materials.
 The committee meets at least once a year.
-Membership consists of individuals an organizations having a direct and material interest in the activities of the Committee.
+Membership consists of individuals and organizations having a direct and material interest in the activities of the Committee.
+NWRA members and nonmembers are eligible for this Committee.
+Your application will be considered during the Committee’s annual meeting, which generally occurs early March.

 The Audit Committee is responsible for hiring the auditors of the association, reviewing the auditor's reports, and assisting the Board of Trustees in carrying out its duties to prepare and approve the annual certified audit of the association's financial statements, in addition to filing of the annual Form 990 - Return of Organization Exempt from Income Tax.
 The committee meets via conference call three to four times a year.

-For more information on the Audit Committee, Kevin Kruashaar at firstname.lastname@example.org.
+For more information on the Audit Committee, Kevin Kraushaar at firstname.lastname@example.org.

 The Awards Committee is comprised of members of the Board of Governors, Board of Trustees, and other senior level executives with companies that represent both service and supplier members.
 The Committee reviews proposals for the creation and establishment of new awards (e.g. Recycling Awards launched in 2015), and they guide the timeline and judging process for major award programs, including Hall of Fame, Distinguished Service, Member of the Year and Chapter Leadership Awards.
 The Awards Committee also collaborates with the Safety Committee on evaluation of the Driver of the Year program.